 Required training for all university employees, graduate students and post-doctoral fellows working in laboratories.

 - Recommended training for all employees

-Naloxone Training is provided by Staff Wellness.
+Naloxone Training is provided by Staff Wellness on an as requested basis.
 Participants will learn to recognize and respond to the signs and symptoms of an opioid overdose and prepare yourself to save a life.

 Training covers: signs of an overdose, rescue breathing, preparing and administering an intramuscular naloxone injection, and assessing naloxone response.
 Participants will receive a free naloxone kit as part of the Alberta Health Services Community Based Naloxone Program.